Ayu Saraswati: Puteri Indonesia 2020

-Saraswati successfully raised her charity foundation called #SangGuruKehidupan, which a Women's empowerment platform across the islands of Indonesia that provide child protection, elderly care and free healthcare programs.
+Ayu Saraswati successfully raised her charity foundation called #SangGuruKehidupan, which a Women's empowerment platform across the islands of Indonesia that provide child protection, elderly care and free healthcare programs.
 Saraswati said:

 Miss International 2022

-As the winner of Puteri Indonesia Lingkungan 2020, Saraswati was expected to represent Indonesia at the 60th edition of Miss International 2022 pageant, to be held in December 2022 at Pacifico Yokohama, Yokohama City, Kanagawa Prefecture, Japan.
+As the winner of Puteri Indonesia Lingkungan 2020, Ayu Saraswati was expected to represent Indonesia at the 60th edition of Miss International 2022 pageant, to be held in December 2022 at Pacifico Yokohama, Yokohama City, Kanagawa Prefecture, Japan.
 By the end of the event, Miss International 2019 Sireethorn Leearamwat of Thailand will crown her successor.
-During the Puteri Indonesia 2022 competition, Saraswati announced her withdrawal from Miss International 2022.
+During the Puteri Indonesia 2022 competition, Ayu Saraswati announced her withdrawal from Miss International 2022.
 Cindy May McGuire will represent Indonesia in place of Saraswati.
 Saraswati will not represent Indonesia at an international pageant.